livetrails/targetjs/README.md

 ## 🚀 Why TargetJS?

 1. Unified State: UI values, transitions, and runtime execution are part of the same state.
-1. Restorable UI and Runtime: A checkpoint captures both the rendered UI and the runtime state and later resume the complete state including the transition and execution flow from the saved point.
+1. Restorable UI and Runtime: UI and runtime state can be captured and later the complete state can be restored including transitions and execution flow from the saved point.
 1. UI as Sequence: Code describes the UI story from top to bottom, just like the user experiences the interaction: "When this finishes, do that."
 1. Adaptive Transitions: Transitions can pause, resume, change speed, and respond to input.
 1. Ultra-Compact: Minimal code, with no coordination variables.